Best Black Friday deals on Xbox consoles and games

 Xbox wireless controller: Was £54.99, now £38.99, Amazon.co.uk

-Microsoft’s Black Friday sale includes a £16 saving on the official Xbox controller, which also happends to be one of the best controllers for PC gaming too.
+Microsoft’s Black Friday sale includes a £16 saving on the official Xbox controller, which also happens to be one of the best controllers for PC gaming.
 Essential for local multiplayer gaming, the wireless controller is down to just £38.99.

 Save £40 on certified refurbished Xbox consoles: From £169.99, Microsoft.com